Competition

 Substitutes may enter the game after a score and during an injury timeout.

-Ultimate Players Association governs all other rules.
+USA Ultimate governs all other rules.